microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/learningcourseactivity.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents the metadata of learner course activities for employee learning.
+This is the base type of [learningAssignment](../resources/learningassignment.md) or [learningSelfInitiated](../resources/learningselfinitiatedcourse.md) types.

 Inherits from [entity](../resources/entity.md).